-The course grade will be based 15% on assignments, 5% on quizzes, 10% on the Midterm exam, 20% on the Final exam, 40% on oral presentations (see the Oral-Focus section below for breakdown) and 10% on the final game AI Shootout.
-There will be 6 assignments, 3 short programming assignments and 3 writing assignments (see the Writing-Intensive section below for details).
-The 3 programming assignments will build toward the Shootout.
-ICS 462 is writing intensive, so the 3 writing assignments will each be 5-6 pages each with revisions required based on my feedback.
-The midterm and final will also require some short essay responses.
-Students must adequately complete all writing assignments to pass the course with a D grade or better.
-Students who do not complete all writing assignments will get a D- or an F and will not earn W Focus credit.
-Completing writing assignments satisfactorily includes satisfying the minimum page requirements and submitting revisions following feedback.
-The grading will be on an absolute scale; if you get 60% or better, then you will get at least a C (unless you do not complete all of your writing assignments satisfactorily, in which case you will get an F regardless of your point average).
-Above passing, the following scale will be used.
+The course grade will be based 25% on assignments, 5% on quizzes, 15% on the Midterm exam, 25% on the Final exam, 20% on the Final Project AI Shootout scores (team score), and 10% on the Final Project report (each team member writes his/her own report, no sharing).
+There will be 5 programming assignments, which will build toward the Shootout.
+The grading will be on an absolute scale; if you get 60% or better, then you will get at least a C. Above passing, the following scale will be used.
 This scale may be adjusted so that thresholds are lowered, but I will never raise the thresholds (not even if it means the whole class will get As, which would make me very happy as it would mean that every student has mastered the material).

 The take-home quizzes will be graded as pass (100% credit) or fail (0 credit) with a pass given if you show a reasonable effort toward the solution (so you do not have to get the correct solution for a pass).
-Quizzes can be turned in either electronically by uploading them to Laulima before the start of class or on paper at the very start of class.
+Quizzes can be turned in either electronically by uploading them to Laulima (preferred - scans and photos are fine) before the start of class or on paper at the very start of class.
 Quiz questions will reappear in the Midterm and Final exams with very slight modifications (e.g. changing the numbers of the question parameters), so it will be wothwhile spending the time to work out the quiz problems.

 The Midterm exam will cover all material prior to the Midterm date and the Final exam will be comprehensive.
 Only modified quiz questions will appear on the Midterm and Final exams, so everyone should ace the exams!